 Hussan is in his third year, while Annie is in her fourth and final year of a Bachelor of Physiotherapy (Honours).
 They walk you through a typical day in the life of a UQ physiotherapy student, the challenges of studying in this area, and the skills they’ve learnt.

 Brothers and dental science students, Sean and Ryan, delve into studying dentistry at UQ.

 Discover their personal motivators for undertaking the Bachelor of Dental Science (Honours), what it’s like to study at UQ’s Herston campus, and the most interesting and unexpected things they’ve learnt about their field along the way.

 Have you ever wondered if social work is the right career for you?

 Join Heidi, a Bachelor of Social Work (Honours) student, and Professor Karen Healy, Head of Social Work and Counselling, as they sit down to talk about Heidi’s UQ experience, the interesting ways the program prepares students to work with clients and the best advice Professor Healy has for those considering a career in social work.

 What does life look like when you choose you study a maths degree?

-Sean is a mathematics student and Dr Sara Herke is a lecturer in mathematics.
-They’ve teamed up to discuss the diverse job opportunities available to mathematicians, the most valuable skills Sean has learned so far in his degree, and how Sean and Sara agree that communication is fundamental to succeeding as a student and professional.
+Sean is a mathematics student and Dr Sara Davies is a Senior Lecturer in mathematics.
+They’ve teamed up to discuss the diverse job opportunities available to mathematicians, the most valuable skills Sean has learnt so far in his degree, and how Sean and Sara agree that communication is fundamental to succeeding as a student and professional.